I’ve recorded a short video below explaining the concepts in this blog post. Thanks for sharing this page and please let me know what you think!

-While setting your Objectives & Key Results (OKRs) can feel like a daunting task on its own, the real value of OKRs comes through regular check-ins.
-This is where you get to see how your daily work impacts your Key Results or, more accurately, how it impacts your confidence in delivering those key results.
+While setting your Objectives & Key Results (OKRs) can feel like a daunting task on its own, the real value of OKRs comes through doing regular check-ins.

-The OKR check-in provides a regular opportunity to review what’s happened recently, discuss how recent events have impacted your delivery confidence, and collectively adopt some next actions to improve that confidence.
+OKR check-ins provide a regular opportunity to review our goals, making make sure they’re still relevant, review recent events and how they’ve impacted our confidence, and, to design and adopt some next actions to improve our confidence.

 A good OKR check-in is a variation on What?
 So what?
 Now What? and a microcosm of the whole OKR process.

 Want some basic steps to get you started?
 Look no further…

 Expect your first check-in to take about an hour and feel pretty awkward; the second should take around 30 minutes and feel more useful.
 Aim to get check-ins down to around 15 minutes.